 But even then, the lack of customization will likely continue to hurt.
-Hopefully, ARRIS will release new firmware with improvement on this front.
+Hopefully, ARRIS will release new firmware with improvements on this front.

 The ARRIS SURFboard mAX Pro has an excellent range.
 As a single router, it fared slightly better than the GT-AX1000.
 As a mesh system, the two units deliver the best coverage I’ve seen.

-I was able to move the satellite to up to 80 feet (24 m) away, with a wall in between, and still had a decent mesh network with Wi-Fi speed fast enough to deliver a typical broadband connection in full.
+I could place the satellite up to 80 feet (24 m) away, with a wall in between, and still had a decent mesh network with Wi-Fi speed fast enough to deliver a typical broadband connection in full.

 That said, with two units, you can expect to cover some 5000 ft² (465 m²) of residential space with reliable Wi-Fi.
-This range will vary from one area to another, but mAX Pro sure delivers in terms of coverage.
+This range will vary from one area to another, but mAX Pro sure delivers coverage.

-But as a mesh, the mAX Pro is a different beast, worthy of your consideration.
-If you have a super-fast broadband connection and live in a large house, this mesh system will deliver.
+But as a mesh, the mAX Pro is a different beast worthy of your consideration.
+This mesh system will deliver if you have a super-fast broadband connection and live in a large house.
 Just make sure ubiquitous, fast Wi-Fi is all you need, and most importantly, money is not an issue.